wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 3.0 20/01/2013 =
+- Recoded all DB calls to use $wpdb calls
+- Recoded all functions using mysql_ functions
+- Recoded Google Map functions to make them work with JetPack
+- Removed a lot of old commented out code.

 = Version 2.8 13/10/2012 =
 - Changed a couple of fixed URLS to use constants to make url changes easier.
 - Added a couple of conditional checks to make things tidy.
 - Moved Data Pull from Canalplan to use wp_get - so fopen is not needed any more which makes things better.

 = Version 2.7 21/07/2012 =
 - Server work to reduce DB download size.
 - Recode data loader to use smaller fetch requests
 - Fixed a rogue 500 error in the place matching routine.
 - Changed all javascript urls to be relative rather than absolute to fix issue with running blog in a subdirectory